 For any of the following Favorite photos, click on the image to bring up the full resolution version.
 Day by day photos and narrative follow these.
-The first photo is taken at the saddle of a ridge - our high point - above L Lake that looks down and across to Mirror Lake and Sapphire Lake.
+The first 4 photos are taken at the saddle of a ridge - our high point - above L Lake that looks down and across to Mirror Lake and Sapphire Lake.
 We had been on the shore of Sapphire Lake on a backpacking trip 2 years ago, as described here

 The 2 photos after that show us along the trail as we backpacked up towards Canyon Creek Lakes.

 Video suggestion: All videos shown below are very short and HD (1080p).
 I find best YouTube settings (for all but the few with Bob, Reenie, or animals) are HD (1080p), slow motion (0.25 or 0.50), and full screen.
 Actually, watching Bob and Reenie in slo mo can be amusing.

 Began driving to the trailhead from Oakmont at 6:45, arrived at trailhead parking by 1 PM, then backpacked about 3 miles to the Sinks.

 Dinner: Subway all-veggie sandwiches.

 |As we drove to the Trinity Alps from Santa Rosa, we stopped in Weaverville, where we got our wilderness permit and our Subway veggie sandwiches, which would be our dinner in the evening.